Holger Geschwindner

-Holger Geschwindner (born September 12, 1945 in Bad Nauheim, Hessen) is a German former professional basketball player.
+Holger Geschwindner (born 12 September 1945 in Bad Nauheim, Hessen) is a German former professional basketball player.
 He is known as the long-time coach and mentor of ex-Dallas Mavericks player Dirk Nowitzki.
 Geschwindner first met Nowitzki when the future basketball superstar was 16 years old.

-Geschwindner acted as an official coach of the Dallas Mavericks and runs a basketball academy in Würzburg, Germany that he calls "The Institute of Applied Nonsense".
+Geschwindner acted as an official coach of the Dallas Mavericks and runs a basketball academy in Würzburg, Germany, that he calls the Institute of Applied Nonsense.
 In 1995, Geschwindner calculated the optimum angle of a jump shot to be 60 degrees.

 Early life

-A native of Würzburg, Geschwindner is alleged to have learned basketball as a young boy from an American soldier stationed in Germany.
+A native of Würzburg, Geschwindner is alleged to have learned basketball as a young boy from an American soldier, Ernie Butler, stationed in Germany.